kirandash/react/covid-tracker/README.md

 1. Move code from .css modules to .js files, comment import of css files and delete the css files.
 For: CountriesList.css, CountryDetail.css, SearchCountryForm.css and App.css
 2. Ex: copy styles of list-wrapper from CountriesList.css file to CountriesList.js file with styled.div and replace `<div className="countries-list-wrapper">` with `<CountriesListWrapper>`

+### 7.4 Passing props to Styled Components - Diff bg for pinned countries
+1. The main benefit of styled components is we can pass props to them and thus can dynamically change styles.
+Thus condition for styling is moved to styled tagged fns and JSX is much more cleaner.
+2. Ex: `background: ${props => props.isPinned ? '#350000' : '#212121'};`